 dash of salt

 *mini muffin pan (if you don’t have one, you can buy one here.)

 Pre-heat oven to 400 degrees.
 Line your mini muffin pan with liners.

 Whisk the dry ingredients (flour, oatmeal, cinnamon, nutmeg, baking soda, baking powder, salt) together in one bowl.
 And the wet ingredients (pumpkin, applesauce, almond milk, brown sugar, vanilla, egg) together in another bowl.

 Pour the wet ingredients with the dry and stir until combined.
 Scoop into muffin liners 3/4 full.
 Bake for 15-18 minutes.
 Then let cool and enjoy!

-Recipe altered and adapted from: Kateinthekitchen.com
+Recipe adapted from: Kateinthekitchen.com